Marthe Bibesco: Literary career

 In March 1915, Marthe met Christopher Thomson, the British military attaché, at a Palace soirée; he was arranging for Romania to join the Allies, although he did not agree with the policy, as Romania was unprepared for war.
 He remained devoted to her for the rest of his life.
 They corresponded regularly, and she dedicated four books to "C.B.T."
 Later he was a Labour peer, and Secretary of State for Air.
 She visited the site of his death in the R101 airship accident in December 1930 with their mutual friend the Abbé Mugnier.

-When Romania at last entered the war on the Allied side in 1916, Marthe worked at a hospital in Bucharest until the German army burned down her home in Posada, Romania, in the Transylvanian Alps.
+When Romania at last entered the war on the Allied side in 1916, Marthe worked at a hospital in Bucharest until the German army burned down her home in Posada (near Comarnic) in the Transylvanian Alps.
 She fled the country to join her mother and daughter in Geneva after a quarantine exile, imposed by the German occupiers, in Austria-Hungary (as a guest of the princely family of Thurn und Taxis at Latchen).
 There she continued to write.
-For most of her life, she wrote every morning until lunchtime– her journals alone fill 65 volumes.
+For most of her life, she wrote every morning until lunchtime – her journals alone fill 65 volumes.

 In Switzerland, she began work on Isvor, pays des saules ("Isvor, Land of Willows").
-It was Marthe's Romanian masterpiece, where she brilliantly conveyed the everyday life and customs of her people, the extraordinary mixture of superstition, deep philosophy, resignation and hope, and the unending struggle between age-old pagan beliefs and Christian faith.
+Her book explored themes of Romanian life, including folk beliefs and traditions."

 Tragedy didn't spare Marthe, as her younger sister and her mother would commit suicide in 1918 and 1920 respectively.

 For the Bibescos life after the war was more cosmopolitan than limited to Romania.
 Among her literary friends and acquaintances, Marthe counted Jean Cocteau, Paul Valéry, Rainer Maria Rilke, François Mauriac, Max Jacob, and Francis Jammes.
 In 1919, Marthe was invited to Prince Antoine Bibesco's wedding in London to Elizabeth Asquith.
 Princess Elizabeth Bibesco, who died in Romania during World War II, is buried in the Bibesco family vault on the grounds of Mogoșoaia.
 Marthe for many years occupied an apartment in Prince Antoine's Quai Bourbon house at which she held literary and political salons.